Gautam-Reddy/gogreen/README.md

-gogreen
-A simple website on saving trees.
+A simple website on planting trees on one's behalf for a better future.